QLD Wide - 60 Seconds Claim Advice

 • First responder and police reports

-Bicycle accident injuries occur in various ways, which can affect the type of cycling accident claim.
-In Queensland, most cycling accidents result from drivers failing to give way, car dooring, rear-ending cyclists, or driving recklessly
+Cycling injuries occur in various ways, which can affect the type of bike accident claim.
+In Queensland, most bicycle accidents result from drivers failing to give way, car dooring, rear-ending cyclists, or driving recklessly.

 • When a car door unexpectedly opens into a cyclist’s path, it can cause a collision.